 The more intense the fruit flavour, the better, I cannot stress this enough.
 I really think that this type of aroma has a much better effect on the fish and manages to spread itself far better in cold water conditions.

 Even the slowest of carp will be attracted by such an underwater scent and will eventually find their way to your swim.

 My absolute favorite fruity bait is the Mainline High Leakage Pineapple.
 They come in both 15mm boilies and pop-ups and have both an incredible aroma and a well visible yellow coloration.
 Check out the Mainline High Impact Pineapple baits on Amazon.

 The more subtle flavour of nutty baits is one that attracts cold water carp as well.
-I think it’s mainly their full aroma, and high content of protein and amino acids that makes nutty-flavoured baits so successful in cold water.
+I think it’s mainly their full aroma and high content of protein and amino acids that make nutty-flavoured baits so successful in cold water.